How To Edit Your WordPress User Profile

 - About Yourself

-Please refer to the screenshot above as you work through the descriptions below.
+Please refer to the above image as you work through the descriptions below.

 1 – Accessing Your User Profile

-As we’ve already described, you can access your profile screen by clicking on the “Howdy, User Name” section at the very top right hand corner of your dashboard and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile from the dashboard navigation menu.
+As we’ve already described, you can always access your profile section by clicking on the “Howdy, User Name” tab at the very top right hand corner of your screen and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile using the dashboard menu.

 Profile > Personal Options